UPDATED: 5:10 p.m. ET, Sept. 30, 2021 —

-A case was recently dropped against two New Jersey men serving life sentences for a double murder after an appeals court discovered new evidence that “powerfully undermines” the testimony given by a lone witness in the case, according to a report from NJ.com.
-Kevin Baker and Sean Washington have spent 25 years in prison for a 1995 double murder at a housing complex in Camden, New Jersey that they both have maintained their innocence on.
+Kevin Baker and Sean Washington spent 25 years in prison for a 1995 double murder at a housing complex in Camden, New Jersey, for which they had both maintained their innocence.
 Baker and Washington were convicted after being on trial for only two days.
 A woman named Denise Rand, who testified in the case, told jurors that she was high on crack cocaine when she witnessed Baker and Washington approach Rodney Turner and Margaret Wilson, shooting them both in the head.

-A three-judge appellate dropped the case in December, stating that the witness “vacillated on many aspects of her narrative.”
+A three-judge appellate dropped the case because the witness “vacillated on many aspects of her narrative.”

 Baker said he was not near the scene when the incident took place.
 Washington said he discovered the bodies and called 911.
 The 911 call surfaced years later.

 The evidence also proved the men’s innocence as “ballistics and forensics testing that showed the victims were killed by a single shooter while lying in the courtyard — not by two shooters while standing upright, as Rand had testified,” according to NJ.com.

 The appeals court also determined that the evidence, in addition to Washington’s 911 call, would result in a different verdict from the jury.

 Camden County Prosecutor’s Office said neither Baker nor Washington will be retried for the crime.
 The office additionally said that the notice of reinstating their convictions will be retracted.